kostas-moschonas/extract_DICOM_metadata/README.md

 # DICOM Metadata Extraction

 This project provides a Python module for extracting metadata from DICOM files.
-It includes functionality to search for DICOM files based on their `SeriesDescription`, extract relevant metadata, and save the extracted data to a CSV file.
+It includes functionality to search for DICOM files based on their `SeriesDescription`, extract and save relevant metadata.

 ## Features

 - **Search DICOM Files**: Locate DICOM files in directories or zipped folders based on a specific `SeriesDescription`.
 - **Extract Metadata**: Retrieve metadata such as `PatientID`, `PatientBirthDate`, `StudyDate`, `SeriesTime`, `DeviceSerialNumber`, and `SeriesDescription`.
-- **Save to CSV**: Save the extracted metadata to a CSV file for further analysis.
+- **Save to CSV**: Save the extracted metadata to a CSV file.

 ## Requirements